yfndev/ybudget/security/ThreatModel.md

 **Public Zone (Untrusted)**

-User browsers and devices are here, which I can't control.
-Since any device could be compromised, I treat all input as potentially hostile and validate everything before it enters the system.
+User browsers and devices are here as I can't control if the device is compromised.
+I therefore treat all input as potentially hostile and validate everything before it enters the system.

-**External Services (Untrusted)**
+**External/Third party Services (Untrusted)**

 Google OAuth, Stripe, Resend, and Posthog are trusted partners, but I can't control their closed source code.
 I protect these integrations with API key protection, webhook signature verification, and TLS encryption.